 When people first think about profiling in Python the first Google results are cProfile.
 We use that a little bit, but it’s only effective if the problem can be reproduced locally and in isolation. cProfile is side effect heavy and bad for production environments.
 Furthermore, the default output of this profiler is a very large bunch of text.
 While this is great for data portability and getting precise numbers, it’s not good for quickly grasping the gist of what’s going on.
 We enjoy using SnakeViz, which provides the flame and circle charts for the profiling data.
 Here again, visualization matters.
 Your pattern recognizing abilities can immediately tell you the characteristic of the trace far faster than it can process a table of numbers.
 That extra time means you can try out more hunches and get closer to the real problem faster.

-it's far easier to see the results of cProfile than the default text dump.
+This is an output of SnakeViz.
+Despite the caveats of local testing, it’s far easier to see the results of cProfile than the default text dump.

 For a large API, standard code profiling isn’t usually a source of answers.
 Many issues happen due to load, network, or other random and rare events that are not easy to reproduce locally under a single controlled environment that profilers can handle.